-Unfortunately, there are no guarantees that the moral codes we teach our children will be used by them as adults.
+There are no guarantees the moral codes we teach our children will be used by them as adults.
 The hard part for any parent is standing back, whilst they watch their child live their lives differently.
 As a child, I innately knew how to behave.

 Morality is usually passed on through the generations and is self-taught.
 It’s not something we need an education for, anyone can learn about morality; we must continue to keep an open mind on individual circumstances, instead of making broad assumptions.
-There is no reason why the younger generation can’t think about and use morality for themselves; it just takes practice.
+There is no reason why we can’t think about and use morality for ourselves; it just takes practice.

-When I was growing up children just knew how to behave and grew up with boundaries in place.
-Morality brought about a sense of calm, a sense of peace and a sense of belonging that the newer generation don’t have.
-Unfortunately, as they try to keep tabs on the world they’re growing up in, technology has become their main focus as they continue to keep pace with what’s going on around them.
+Morality if continually practised will bring about a sense of calm, a sense of peace and a sense of belonging, it isn’t really here now.
+As children grow now, technology has become their main focus as they continue to keep pace with what’s going on around them.